gabrielvuksani/MyRoommate/replit.md

 - ✓ Enhanced back button styling with gradient background, proper shadows, and hover states
 - ✓ Improved onboarding UX by allowing content to naturally size based on step requirements
 - ✓ Added loading overlays to profile page for leaving household and refreshing app operations
-- ✓ Created LoadingOverlay component with premium liquid glass design and gradient spinner
+- ✓ Created LoadingOverlay component for consistent loading state UI across the application
 - ✓ Fixed routing logic to redirect household-restricted pages to home view for users without households
-- ✓ Enhanced loading overlay with animated gradient background and sophisticated blur effects
-- ✓ Updated refresh and leave household operations to execute immediately without delays
-- ✓ Enhanced liquid glass navigation indicator for light mode with improved transparency and shine effects
-- ✓ Fixed navigation tab indicator positioning and animations
-- ✓ Applied consistent glass morphism effects across light and dark modes

 **June 26, 2025 (Earlier):**
 - ✓ Streamlined onboarding process to be the first experience for new users